 Fourth, there’s the Conventional first-time home buyer or move-up home buyer minimum down payment.
 This is as low as 3% or 5% respectably.

 Finally, there are a number credit unions and first-time homebuyer programs that might apply to your particular situation.

 There’s one important thing you should know.

 If you get one of these no-money-down mortgages, chances are good you will be required to pay private mortgage insurance, which can drive up your monthly payments.

 Fortunately, private mortgage insurance will disappear after your mortgage balance is under 80%.
 Also, the money you do pay will be tax deductible in most cases.

 In short, there are lots of options to make owning a home a reality for you, even if you haven’t saved up tens of thousands of dollars.

-If you’re considering buying a home, check out some of the great homes that have come on the market around Northern Virginia recently:
+If you’re considering buying a home, check out some of the great homes that have come on the market around Northern Virginia and DC Metro area:

 And if you need more advice on getting a no-money-down loan, give me a call at 571-339-9717.
 I can put you in touch with some experienced Northern Virginia area lenders who can answer your questions and help get you started.